 17. Is redundancy money paid gross, or do we have to deduct tax and National Insurance contributions (NICs)?

-Statutory redundancy pay is paid gross to the employee (that is, tax free).
+Statutory redundancy pay up to £30,000 is paid gross to the employee (that is, tax free).
+Payments made in lieu of notice, whether contractual or not, are now subject to both tax and class 1 NICs.
 It may be possible to pay any additional severance pay without deduction of tax and NICs, but it will depend on the terms of the employment contract and any agreed terms of severance.
 Take legal advice.